karmab/foremanhg/README.md

 About the name ?
 ---------------

-Initially named charlie.py because starting from  07/01/2015, #jesuisforemanhg
+Initially named charlie.py because starting from  07/01/2015, #jesuischarlie

 Freedom matters